Tannhäuser (opera): Vienna version (1875)

 A few further changes to Tannhäuser were made for an 1875 performance of the opera in Vienna, the last production carried out under Wagner's own supervision.
 These included the opera being sung in German (rather than in French, as in Paris) and linking the end of the overture to the start of the opera proper.
-The 1875 Vienna version is that normally used in modern productions of the "Paris" version, often with the reinstatement of Walther's Act II solo.
+The 1875 Vienna version is that normally used in modern productions of the "Paris" version, often with the reinstatement of Walther's act 2 solo.
 Wagner remained dissatisfied with the opera.
 Cosima Wagner noted in her diary on 23 January 1883 (three weeks before he died) "He says he still owes the world Tannhäuser."

 Roles

 Although the libretto and the score always use the single name Tannhäuser in stage directions involving the title character or in indicating which passages are sung by him, that name never appears in the libretto.
-Rather, each character who addresses Tannhäuser by name uses his given name Heinrich (Heinrich von Ofterdingen).
+Rather, each character who addresses Tannhäuser by name uses his given name, Heinrich (Heinrich von Ofterdingen).

 The distinct character Heinrich der Schreiber sings many melodies distinct from all other named characters, and occasionally unique lyrics.
 However, in the libretto he finds individual mention only in the list of characters, with the ensemble numbers that include him being labelled for the Ritter (i.e., "knights", referring to the Minnesinger, who all share knightly rank).
 The score in the Schirmer edition labels his melody line simply "Schreiber".